How to Paint Furniture With Chalk Decorative Paint: A Step-by-Step Guide

 I do want to point out that this guide covers how to paint wood furniture.
 You have to treat laminate furniture differently or the paint will just bead up on you OR go on smoothly only to easily chip and peel.
 You can learn about the correct way to paint laminate furniture in this post.

 Before we talk about the correct way to paint furniture, let's talk about the wrong way to do it.
-DO NOT PAINT YOUR FURNITURE WITH LATEX PAINT.
+DO NOT PAINT YOUR FURNITURE WITH LATEX PAINT (I have a whole post about the best paint for every kind of furniture).
 You know that leftover wall paint in your garage?
 That's most likely latex paint and you don't want to paint your furniture with it.
 Why?
 It will peel and will not hold up well.
 You know how the Nike slogan is “Just do it.”
 Well, when it comes to latex paint and furniture, your slogan should be “Just don't do it.”
 Believe me… I've learned that lesson the hard way.

 You want to use a chalk-based paint.
 More on why later!
 Just keep reading :)